- About Katanning SHS

 During year 8,., students continue to understand and develop the basic sewing skills and use a variety of fabrics to create their sewing projects.
 They are using social, environmental and economic demands to influence the design to produce a sustainable textile product.

 The following courses are available as options from Year 9 to 12 students.

 Years 9 &10

-Students can choose to study Cooking where they are encouraged to build a sound knowledge of the skills required to work with food.
-The activities in class assist students to formulate valuable life skills in food preparation as well as understanding nutrition.
-These skills empower students to take control of their food choices and therefore their health and well-being.
-Students will cover a range of topics like; Convenience Food Vs. Home-Made Food, Food & Festivals Around the World, Menu Planning, Designing Labels and Fast Food.
+Students can choose to study Food where they are encouraged to build a sound knowledge of the skills required to work with food such as the principles of food safety, nutrition, preparation, presentation, preservation, physical and sensory properties and perceptions.
+The activities in class assist students to formulate valuable life skills in food preparation as well as understanding food nutrition.
+These skills empower students to take control of their food choices and as a result their health and well-being.
+Students cover a range of topics like; Convenience Food Vs. Home-Made Food, Food & Festivals Around the World, Menu Planning, Designing Labels and Fast Food.

-In Home Economics we cover sewing and cooking aspects.
-Students develop the skills required to use a sewing machine, over locker and equipment required for cutting and pattern making.
+In Fibre we cover Textiles aspects.
+Students develop the skills required to use a sewing machine, over locker and CricutTM equipment required for cutting and pattern making.
 This allows students to gain the knowledge of different techniques used in the construction of articles and garments.
-Students will have the skills to produce Appliqué Cushions, Boxer shorts/Dresses and Aprons.
-The cooking activities in class assist students to formulate valuable life skills in food preparation as well as understanding nutrition, safety and hygiene within the Home Economics room.
+Students will have the skills to produce variety of products such as Appliqué Cushions, Table Runners, Boxer shorts/Dresses and Aprons and many others.

 Years 11 & 12

 This course is offered to students who are following the General pathway and it plays an important role in graduation requirements.
 The contents focus on four main areas;